You know what it’s like when diets don’t work. It sucks.

 It’s an insurance system fine-tuned to survive famines.

-The easiest way to get calories is eating high-calorie foods.
+The easiest way to get calories is by eating high-calorie foods.
 That’s why you crave them.

 Understand that it’s not the particular food that your body is craving.
 It’s the calories.